seamplex/feenox/doc/reference-kw.md

 See the `printf(3)` man page for further details.
 The default format is `DEFAULT_PRINT_FORMAT`.
 Matrices, vectors, scalar expressions, format modifiers and string literals can be given in any desired order, and are processed from left to right.
 Vectors are printed element-by-element in a single row.
-See `PRINT_VECTOR` to print vectors column-wise.
+See `PRINT_VECTOR` to print one or more vectors with one element per line (i.e. vertically).
 Matrices are printed element-by-element in a single line using row-major ordering if mixed with other objects but in the natural row and column fashion if it is the only given object in the `PRINT` instruction.
 If the `FILE` keyword is not provided, default is to write to `stdout`.
 If the `HEADER` keyword is given, a single line containing the literal text given for each object is printed at the very first time the `PRINT` instruction is